coderefinery/template-workshop-webpage/left_column.md

 software.
 We don't teach programming, but we teach the tools you need to use programming well.

-This is an informal and interactive event with type-along type of presentations, live coding, and demos.
+This is an informal and interactive online event with type-along type of presentations, live coding, and demos.
 Short tutorials alternate with practical exercises.

+We might live stream or record (part of ) the workshop to reach an even wider audience.
+In this case, privacy is our first concern and *only* the instructor's video will be published, and *breakout rooms for exercises are completely private*.
+More details will come later.

 ### Software requirements